MightyBOBcnc/Planet-Workshop/README.md

 # :stars::ringed_planet: Planet Workshop :ringed_planet::stars:
-Create varied planets and moons, and export equirectangular terrain heightmaps and textures for use in other applications
+Create varied planets and moons, and export terrain heightmaps, textures and 3D models for use in other applications

 ## Overview
 Planet:<br>